HeadHunter4621/HeadHunter4621.github.io/_pages/singers/banjo.md

 permalink: /singers/banjo/
 ---

 This is a voicebank that I made with a friend.
-It is lower quality than some of my other ones, but I think it sounds good.
+Since it was the second voicebank I recorded (first after mine), it is lower quality than some of my other ones, but I think it sounds good.
 It has a very calm tone.

 # Character Info: